-1.21 This document constitutes a consultation draft, which will be presented to the public for wider comment and feedback in February 2024.
+1.22 This document constitutes a consultation draft, which will be presented to the public for wider comment and feedback in February 2024.

-1.22 Following this consultation period, the team will review the masterplan and publish a final version in March 2024.
+1.23 Following this consultation period, the team will review the masterplan and publish a final version in March 2024.

-1.23 It should be noted that the baseline report and masterplan document, provides a snapshot in time of the situation in Earby, and in particular socio-economic data and market appraisals may be out of date by the time the report is published.
+1.24 It should be noted that the baseline report and masterplan document, provides a snapshot in time of the situation in Earby, and in particular socio-economic data and market appraisals may be out of date by the time the report is published.

-Sep 22 • OPEN team appointed
+Sep 22 OPEN team appointed

 Oct 22 • Pop-up consultation

 Dec 22 • Baseline report issued

 Purdah: Work paused for pre-election period

-Jun 23 Presentation to Councillors
+Jun 23 • Presentation to Councillors

 Stakeholder meetings (LCC, PBC ect.)

 July 23 Public consultation workshop 1

 Sep 23 • Public consultation workshop 2

-Feb 24 0 Draft masterplan due to be issued for consultation
+Feb 24 • Draft masterplan issued for consultation

-Mar 24 0 Final masterplan due to be issued
+Aug 24 • Final masterplan issued

+Sep 24 • Masterplan adopted